 4. Event-Driven Applications

-Gartner predicts that by 2020 a real-time, event-based approach will be a core required demand for 80% of all digital solutions.
+Gartner predicts that through the 2020s a real-time, event-based approach will be a core required demand for 80% of all digital solutions.
 It’s crucial for business application development companies to apply “event thinking” to their solution strategy.

 Event programming is not a type of technology or programming language.
 It represents an approach that should be implemented in a product development process.
 An event-driven application responds to actions generated by the user or the system, for example, mouse clicks or loading a program.
 From a programming point of view, it’s important to separate event-processing logic from the rest of the coding work.

 Technologies like AI or IoT speed up event-driven coding as a useful product development strategy.
-In general, event-driven apps can improve responsiveness, flexibility and give better understanding of user esperience.
+In general, event-driven apps can improve responsiveness, flexibility and give a better understanding of user experience.

-We have to add progressive web applications to Gartner’s software technology trends for 2017.
+We have to add progressive web applications to Gartner’s software technologies.
 The growth of web-based solutions is a solid trend we could observe during the current year.
-It’s no reason to think it’s going to change in 2018.
+It’s no reason to think it’s going to change in the coming decade.

-On the contrary, in the long term it’s more probable that web apps will take a significant slice of market cake from the mobile apps, and not vice versa.
-We believe it even more when we hear Google reps talking about focusing on expanding the features of the current browsers to let web applications achieve the same UX level as mobile apps.
+On the contrary, in the long term, it’s more probable that web apps will take a significant slice of market cake from mobile apps, and not vice versa.
+We believe it, even more, when we hear Google reps talking about focusing on expanding the features of the current browsers to let web applications achieve the same UX level as mobile apps.

 Moreover, progressive web apps are easier to develop and maintain than native applications.
 They combine the best features of the web and mobile apps.
 What’s more, they make use of the vast web ecosystem, plugins, and community.